Pest control industry overview

 Without the pest control industry, restaurants and other public food places couldn’t operate due to unsanitary conditions.
 Food processors wouldn’t be able to provide us with clean, healthy food.
 Hospitals would become places where diseases were spread from one person to another instead of cured.

-The bottom line is the work of a pest control.
-Your contribution as an employee would matter.
+The bottom line is the work of a pest control professional matters.
+Your contribution as an employee of this industry would matter.

 Two Tales of Pest Control